zkCollective/zk-Harness/README.md

 ## Structure

 * `benchmarks`: Directory containing the results of the benchmarks.
-* `zkbench`: Python code to run the benchmarks and parse the results
+* `src`: Python code to run the benchmarks and parse the results
 * `input`: Configuration and input files
   - `input/circuit`: Input files for each circuit, i.e., values to be used as the inputs in circuits for benchmarking.
   - `input/config`: configurations for executing benchmarks for a specific framework using `zkbench`